lucia-auth/lucia/documentation/src/pages/learn/basics/manage-users.md

 ### User data

-Additional user data stored in the database can be updated using the `updateUserData()` method.
+Additional user data stored in the database can be updated using the [`updateUserData()`](/reference/api/server-api#updateuserdata) method.
 Only the user data attribute (column) that needs to updated has to be password. `undefined` values will be ignored, while `null` will not.

+Refer to [Store additional user data](/learn/basics/store-additional-user-data) for more information on storing additional user data.

 ```ts
 import { auth } from "$lib/server/lucia";